fstark/macflim/docs/SCRIPT.md

 ## [F03X] Fred

 *Yep, in the computer.
+So, right now we're in... [doigt sur les levres puis levé comme pour voir la direction du vent]... a 15.6MHz 68030 32 bits CPU, with a 68882 FPU.
+64MB of RAM, and a SCSI drive.*
+*Yes, top of the line computer right there, that's an SE/30 the best of the best available... [look at watch] in 1989* *Perfect to show the new MacFlim.
 And what an improvement it is over the previous version!
 A cool, downright futuristic user interface, which I call a flim library, that lets you collect your favourite flims in a single place.
 And sound, as you might have noticed.
-This time, it comes directly from the computer.
-Fancy!*
+This time, it comes directly from the computer!*

 ## [F04] Zoolander

 ## [F05X] Fred

 *Thanks Hansel, much appreciated.
-Actually, I think I could show you a few cool flims, now that I've finally managed to get that working.
-Right, so, right now we're in... [doigt sur les levres puis levé comme pour voir la direction du vent] yup, that's a SE30.*

-### ON-SCREEN: 1989 SE/30.
-15.6MHz 68030 + 68882 FPU.
-64Mb RAM.
-SCSI Drive.

-*Top of the line computer right there, the best of the best currently available... [look at watch] in 1989. well, let's see what we can do with it, but first, some advertisement.*
+It may not have been a simple as it looks.
+So, let's do a proper demo, just after the advertisements!*

 ## [F06-08] 1984/iPod/technologic

 ## [F09X] Fred

 *Right, sorry, sorry.
 That was a lot of ads, and god knows we get a lot of these nowadays, but I just had to, you know?
 They're iconic, really.
-And no wonder they didn't keep the Daft Punk imagery for that iPod introduction ad...
-But I feel it's quite fitting nonetheless.*
+And that weird futuristic music player.
+I think they should remove that last part, even if it is quite fitting...*

-*Still, let's do something else.
-Why don't we look at some music -- just a few short extracts, to avoid all that nasty copyright business.*
+*So, that demo, let's start with some music videos of the latest hits, just a few short extracts, to avoid all that nasty copyright business.*

 # [END OF SEQUENCE, RETURNS TO SE/30]